paulpop30/Dentistry-app2/README.md

 ### Dentistry application

+🔧 General Purpose
+Dentistry-app2 is a Java-based management system for a dental clinic.
+It handles core features such as:

+Patient management

+Appointment scheduling and tracking

+Treatment details

+Data persistence via file or database repositories

+Report generation using Java Streams

+The app is console-based and organized using object-oriented design and layered architecture (domain, repository, service, UI).

+📁 Code Structure and Main Components
+1. Domain Layer (domain/)
+This defines the core entities and business logic.

+Patient.java
+Represents a patient with fields like ID, name, and phone number.

+Appointment.java
+Represents an appointment with fields like patient, problem description, date, and status.

+Validator.java / PatientValidator.java / AppointmentValidator.java
+Validate that patients and appointments meet business rules (e.g., non-empty names, valid dates).

   - Implement classes in the repository that allow storing and retrieving data to/from a relational database.
 The decision of which repositories are employed, as well as the location of the repository input files / database will be made available via the program’s settings.properties file and the Java Properties class.
 See an example is below:
   - Repository = database